What is a health savings account?

 - It can only be spent on qualifying medical expenses.

-- If HSA funds are used for anything other than qualifying medical expenses, you’ll owe taxes on that money, plus a 20 percent tax penalty.
-After age 65, you’ll owe the taxes but not the penalty.
+- If HSA funds are used for anything other than qualifying medical expenses, you’ll owe taxes on the withdrawal, plus a 20 percent tax penalty.
+After age 65, you’ll still owe the taxes but not the penalty.

 - Some HSA providers charge account fees, such as monthly fees or per-transaction fees.
 You may be charged for account overdrafts or deposits that don’t clear.
 Ask your HSA custodian for a complete fee schedule.